Beautiful Monster: Music video

-The video for "Beautiful Monster" premiered on July 14, 2010, along with the video for "Champagne Life".
+The video for "Beautiful Monster", directed by Wayne Isham, premiered on July 14, 2010, along with the video for "Champagne Life".
 The video begins with Ne-Yo stumbling through an alley (possibly intoxicated) and causing havoc with his supernatural powers.
 These powers were demonstrated in the music video for "One in a Million" where he levitates a rose to a woman to court her and stops a moving taxi to keep her from ignoring him.
 After throwing a car and causing an explosion, Ne-Yo encounters two men with long dreadlocks and white suits that drop from the sky to fight him.
 Both men have glowing, white, right eyes that represent the "Beautiful Monster's" influence over them.
 After choreographed fighting, Ne-Yo defeats the two men and quickly arrives at a red carpet event.
 He then walks into a club where all of a sudden, everyone freezes mid-action.
 Some of these clubbers start dancing (all with the glowing white eye) and send Ne-Yo into another room where the "Beautiful Monster" waited.
 After a heated struggle, the Monster flashes both her silver, glowing eyes at Ne-Yo.
 For the rest of the video, Ne-Yo has his hat over his right eye and dances with other people in white suits, showing that the "Beautiful Monster" had won and he was now hers.

 This video is the last in a series that Ne-Yo created.
 The first music video in the series is "Champagne Life" which shows Ne-Yo to be a part of a crime-fighting group enjoying money, women and fame.
 The second video of the series is "One in a Million" in which Ne-Yo has his pick of the women but spends his time trying to court a seemingly uninterested girl.
 The third video of the series is "Beautiful Monster" which shows that the Monster who leads to Ne-Yo's demise is actually the uninterested girl from the previous video.